 The most common way to end up being deported is to first be placed into "removal proceedings."
 Removal proceedings start because ICE formally accuses the non-citizen of being removable.
 The government does this when it believes the person is either in the United States without proper documentation, has violated the terms of a visa or other status, or has committed a violation that prevents them from remaining in the United States.

-If you are placed in deportation proceedings, you will be scheduled to appear before an immigration judge, who will then decide whether to order you deported or not.
+If you are placed in removal (deportation) proceedings, you will be scheduled to appear before an immigration judge, who will then hold one or more hearings and decide whether to order you deported.

 Another way to be deported is through "reinstatement of removal."
-The procedure is used only with people who have been ordered deported in the past and have come back to the United States without permission.
+The procedure is used only with people who have been ordered deported from the United States in the past and have come back without permission.
 Like with expedited removal, you will not see an immigration judge.
-An immigration officer can order your removal from the United States on this basis.
+An immigration officer can order and bring about your removal from the United States on this basis.

 The steps in expedited removal and reinstatement of removal are first, being encountered by an immigration official, then being questioned, then the immigration official determining whether you should be removed and if so, taking final steps to arrange this.

-The steps in removal proceedings are more complicated and take longer.
+The steps in regular removal proceedings are more complicated and take longer.

 Being deported or being placed in deportation proceedings can have serious consequences for your ability to stay in or eventually return to the United States.
-To find out whether your deportation can be prevented, talk to an experienced immigration attorney as soon as possible.
+To find out whether your deportation can be prevented, and for help in preparing and presenting your case to an immigration judge, talk to an experienced immigration attorney as soon as possible.

 Need a lawyer?
 Start here.